Physics

 For around 15 years arnold.co.nz worked with the developing industry producing two roadmaps for it, being involved in the establishment of HTS-110, and the commercialisation of a novel cryocooler particularly designed for HTS applications, and HTS Roebel cable technologies.
 For a period Simon Arnold was CE of the NZ High Temperature Superconductor Industry Association.

-The research on high temperature superconductors continues today through Robinson Research at Victoria University of Wellington, and will no doubt expand if the recently described LK-99 proves to be a viable room temperature superconductor..
+The research on high temperature superconductors continues today through Robinson Research at Victoria University of Wellington.